SMILELab-FL/FedLab/docs/source/tutorials/distributed_communication.rst

     new_tensor = torch.Tensor(size=(8,))
     package.append_tensor(new_tensor)

-4. append a tensor list to exist package
+4. append a tensor list to existing package

 .. code-block:: python